How Dragon Naturally Speaking software can hugely improve your business - and health - as a German translator!

 As a forty-something, I recently realised that I’ve spent almost half of my life in front of a computer screen, tapping away at a keyboard and clicking a mouse.

-The pain came and went for the next six months, whilst I typed with gritted teeth, and I assumed things would gradually get better.
+The pain came and went for the next six months, while I typed with gritted teeth and assumed things would gradually get better.

 But after playing table

 tennis with my daughter one afternoon and then spending the evening in

 agony, I realised that whatever-it-was wasn’t just going to go away.

 The official diagnosis was tennis elbow and inflamed ligaments, and I went through the time-consuming process of physiotherapy, stretching, supporting armbands, etc.